Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 **A. an elastic pool that contains 20 Azure SQL databases**  ✅

 SLA of 99.99% uptime: Azure SQL Database offers a high availability SLA of 99.99%.

-Dynamic Scaling: Elastic pools dynamically allocate compute resources across the datab
+**Dynamic Scaling: Elastic pools dynamically allocate compute resources across the databbases**

 #### Question 8